 Happy Birthday, Achille Castiglioni

-Flos also paid further tribute to Castiglioni with a special display at this year’s Salone del Mobile.
+Flos paid tribute to Castiglioni with a special display at 2018’s Salone del Mobile.
 The illuminated, cartoon strip-like display managed to capture Castiglioni’s sense of humor and playfulness, while also showing off the variety and creativity of his work.

 Each YLighting article is backed by the authority of the highest rated service team in the industry.
 Our design experts are ALA-certified (American Lighting Association) and have an average of 10+ years in the interior design, architectural lighting and home renovation industry.
 Chat on-line or give us a call toll-free at 1-866-314-0965.